 A section that highlights your key accomplishments and achievements in bullet form can encourage a reviewer to read your resume with greater interest.
 This section should highlight key skills and experience, such as "Extensive computer skills," "Environmental sampling experience," "Volunteer Coordinator for Major Earth Day festival, and so forth.

-Because you have not yet graduated, this section should include school(s) attended (including years of attendance), any degrees, your DES concentration, and honors and awards (scholarships) received.
+Because you have not yet graduated, this section should include school(s) attended (including years of attendance), any degrees, your concentration, and honors and awards (scholarships) received.
 You should list any classes you have taken that may be beneficial to the position.
 And, if your GPA is high (>3.5), it should be noted.
 GPA can be expressed, and should be correctly identified, as overall GPA, major GPA, or concentration GPA.

 In this section, you will be listing all relevant experience.
 This is not limited to paid work, but should include volunteer work, research support, project-based experience, and major school projects that showcase your skills and abilities relevant for the position.
 With each entry, be sure to include the organization/company name, job title, dates of employment, and major accomplishments.